-Head Coach Rob Wright is now in his 13th season as head men’s soccer coach at Plymouth State in 2014.
-Wright took over in 2002 becoming just the seventh head coach in the 58-year history of the Panther men’s soccer program and is the second-longest tenured coach in program history.
+Rob Wright starts his 18th season as head men’s soccer coach at Plymouth State in 2019-20.
+Wright took over in 2002 as just the seventh head coach in the 60-year history of the Panther men’s soccer program and is the second-longest tenured coach in program history.

-Wright has led the Panthers to LEC post season berths seven times, and ECAC post-season berths in five of his 12 seasons.
+Wright has led the Panthers to Little East Conference post-season berths eight times, and ECAC post-season berths in five seasons.
 He was also an assistant on the 2001 PSU squad that captured the ECAC New England Championship.
 Wright earned career coaching victory #100 with PSU's final win in 2014.

-The Panthers won the Little East Conference regular season title in 2006 and shared the title in 2003 under Wright, and made two Little East final appearances in 2006 and 2008.

-PSU has registered a 95-98-23 overall record during his tenure, with Wright ranking second on PSU’s all-time wins list.
-In addition, the Panthers have been appeared in the New England regional rankings on multiple occasions while also cracking the National Top 20.
+PSU has registered a 125-141-31 overall record during his tenure, with Wright ranking second on PSU’s all-time wins list.
+In addition, the Panthers have appeared in the New England regional rankings on multiple occasions while also cracking the National Top 20.

 A native of England, Wright completed a Bachelor's degree (with honors) from De Montfort University (England) in 1996.
-He attained both a post-graduate degree from Cheltenham & Gloucester College (England), a sport psychology diploma from Newcastle College (England), and the Hanson’s coaching award from North Herts College (England).
+He attained a post-graduate degree from Cheltenham & Gloucester College (England), a sport psychology diploma from Newcastle College (England), and the Hanson’s coaching award from North Hertfordshire College (England).
 While at NHC, Wright coached and played as the starting goalkeeper on the team that went to the 1997 National Championship game.
-Most recently, Wright finished a Masters Degree in Athletic Administration from PSU, graduating with a perfect gpa.
+Most recently, Wright finished a Master’s Degree in Athletic Administration from PSU, graduating with a perfect grade point average.